LongTerm417/MixCam/README.md

 This repository contains code to reproduce results from the paper:

-MixCam: Boosting the transferability of adversarial example with class activate map
+MixCam-Attack: Boosting the Transferability of Adversarial Examples with Class Activation Mapping

 Sensen Guo, Xiaoyu Li, Peican Zhu, Dejun Mu